Contactless Bank cards

 If you lose your bank card, please call your Issuing Bank immediately to report loss and prevent misuse.

-Under SimplyGo, contactless bank cards% or Mastercard/Visa cards added to the mobile wallet# can be used immediately* for fare payments.
+Under SimplyGo, contactless bank cards% or American Express/Mastercard/Visa cards added to the mobile wallet# can be used immediately* for fare payments.
 There is no functionality to deactivate your contactless bank card for transit.
-For any queries, you may contact your card Issuing Bank.
+For any queries, you may contact your card Issuing Bank. %Refer to Qns 2 and 3 in the “Introduction” section for cards accepted and not accepted in public transit for fare payments #The mobile wallets include Apple Pay, Google Pay, Samsung Pay, Fitbit Pay, and Garmin Pay.
+American Express contactless cards are compatible with Apple Pay, Google Pay, and Samsung Pay.

 #Apple Pay, Fitbit Pay, Garmin Pay, Google Pay and Samsung Pay